emilyem1/LightBnB/README.md

 # LightBnB

-LightBnB is a simple multi-age Airbnb clone that uses a server-side Javascript to display the information from queries to web pages via SQL queries.
+LightBnB is a simple multi-page Airbnb clone that uses a server-side Javascript to display the information from queries to web pages via SQL queries.

 ## Getting Started

 1. Clone the repository onto your local device.